-On October 26, 2020, Allegiance acquired all the shares of NECC held by Cline and the Corporation was advised that it was the Former Manager's intention to direct Cline to remit the net proceeds from the transaction, less a prudent provision for any ongoing minimal Cline operating costs, to the senior bondholders (which includes the Corporation) as soon as practicable after receipt.
-The distribution by the Corporation of any proceeds received from the Cline transaction will be made in accordance with the terms of the indenture governing the CVRs.
+On October 26, 2020, Allegiance acquired all the shares of NECC held by Cline and the Corporation was advised that it was the Former Manager's intention to direct Cline to remit the net proceeds from the transaction, less a prudent provision for any ongoing minimal Cline operating costs, to the senior bondholders (which included the Corporation) as soon as practicable after receipt.
+On June 9, 2021, the Corporation distributed CAD\$0.3 million to the holders of CVRs.
+Further distributions by the Corporation of proceeds received from the Cline transaction will be made in accordance with the terms of the indenture governing the CVRs.